 1. Standard Governing the Quality of Academic Progress After completing each semester, students who have received financial aid for any period of time are reviewed by the Academic Status Committee.
 The Academic Status Committee may place students into a probationary status based on their ability to complete courses and/or assessments and/or the abilities offered in courses/assessments.
-The first semester, students are on a warning status.
-If they are unable to improve their record by the second semester they are classified as ineligible for financial aid.
+Students must improve their academic record within two semesters in order to remain enrolled.
 Students who continue to be academically unsuccessful are subject to a more serious academic standing.
 This may include but is not limited to dismissal, additional course prerequisites, or special requirements/conditions of enrollment.
 The academic progress of students who do not successfully complete requirements is reviewed each semester until the student demonstrates satisfactory progress.
 When the Committee meets they take into consideration: - The student's most recent progress in her courses/assessments/validations - Memo/notes from faculty and advisor(s) regarding her progress - Mid-Semester Progress Reports - Attendance - Letters received from the student (students are encouraged to write a letter to the Committee regarding their status) 2.
-Standards for Governing the Quantity of Academic Progress Quantity of academic progress includes two components measured separately - by semester (qualitative standard) and by the maximum timeframe (quantitative standard).
+Standards for Governing the Quantity of Academic Progress Quantity of academic progress includes two components measured separately - by semester and by the maximum timeframe.
 Semester Criteria - Financial Aid recipients must successfully complete 2/3 (66.7%) of their attempted credits each semester to be in good standing for financial aid.
 Satisfactory Academic Progress is measured after each semester, including the summer term.
 Registered credits as of the census date (approximately 2 weeks after weekday college begins) or added after are included in the calculation.
 Only grades of "S" count as completed credits.
 Courses with grades of U-Unsatisfactory, I-